Tell us a little about yourselves.

 M: We met in 2015 when we were coworkers and saw each other once or twice a week when our shifts overlapped.
 We had a very casual friendship in those first years.

-In 2017, Joanna spent the summer in Michigan undergoing treatment for cancer and when she returned to New York there was a noticeable shift in the energy between us.
-She was only back for a few weeks, but in that time we both found every excuse to text each other.
+In 2017, Joanna spent the summer in Michigan undergoing treatment for cancer, and when she returned to New York, there was a noticeable shift in the energy between us.
+She was only back for a few weeks, but we both found every excuse to text each other at that time.
 A few days before Joanna headed back to Michigan, I asked her out on what ended up being the best date ever.
 Neither of us wanted the night to end [which was made clear because we spent way too much time afterward walking each other back and forth to our cars].